iammosaoffical/emotion-detect-using-camera/README.md

 we have used a cnn (convolutional neural network) (deep leaning) for this

 # How to run the model
-download mooosa.h5 file
+1) download mooosa.h5 file
-download haarcascade_frontalface
+2) download haarcascade_frontalface
-download usemodelcamera
+3) download usemodelcamera
-run usemodelcamera
+4) run usemodelcamera
+you dont need to download data or retrain the model